cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 ```

 The nice thing about this function is that the return result will be
-converted to a string which yuo may often need to do.
+converted to a string which you may often need to do.
 This allows you to
 also convert the result into a list with the split function:

 ```python